ntiCeGaming/gw2runtracker/README.md

 2. Select the "Raid Steps" tab
 3. Select a wing, fill in the step details, and click "Add Step" or "Update Step"

-## About Snow Crows

-Snow Crows is a Guild Wars 2 raid team practicing for tournaments.
-This application is designed to help the team track and improve their performance in raid wings, with a focus on speed and efficiency.

 ## License